r-zander/chrome-extension-casual-challenge/README.md

   - [ ] Set view https://scryfall.com/sets/vma?as=grid&order=set
 - [ ] add explanation of supported views in Extension description
 - [x] Bug: If a card appears more than once, only the last instance is correctly loaded
+- [ ] Auto clear card cache if running out of local storage

 ## Additional Features